GMPavanLab/Swarm-CG/README.md

 The module `scg_evaluate` enables quick evaluation of the fit of bond, angle and dihedral distributions between a CG model trajectory and a reference AA model trajectory of an identical molecule, by producing a single comprehensive figure.

-	scg_evaluate -aa_tpr G1_DATA/aa_topol.tpr -aa_traj G1_DATA/aa_traj.xtc -cg_map G1_DATA/cg_map.ndx -cg_itp G1_DATA/cg_model.itp -cg_tpr G1_OPTI_mode1_200ns_valid/longer_run.tpr -cg_traj G1_OPTI_mode1_200ns_valid/longer_run.xtc
+	scg_evaluate -aa_tpr G1_DATA/aa_topol.tpr -aa_traj G1_DATA/aa_traj.xtc -cg_map G1_DATA/cg_map.ndx -cg_itp G1_DATA/cg_model.itp -cg_tpr your_cg.tpr -cg_traj your_cg.xtc

+It can also be used for inspecting AA-mapped distributions exclusively.

+	scg_evaluate -aa_tpr G1_DATA/aa_topol.tpr -aa_traj G1_DATA/aa_traj.xtc -cg_map G1_DATA/cg_map.ndx -cg_itp G1_DATA/cg_model.itp

-This is particularly useful to assess the need to run an optimization procedure (assuming one already has a CG model).
+This module is particularly useful to assess the need to run an optimization procedure (assuming one already has a CG model).
 It is also suited to the assessment of geometrical changes triggered by a modification of CG beads types (defining non-bonded parameters) or after manually editing bonded parameters while working on a model.
 This command also provides publication-quality figures to support the parametrization of your models (also in vectorized formats).
 Radius of gyration (Rg) and solvent accessible surface area (SASA) are also calculated.

 ### 2. Optimize bonded terms of a CG model

 The module `scg_optimize` allows to automatically optimize the bonded parameters of a CG model according to a reference AA trajectory.
 To this end, several simulations will be run to explore and evaluate the relevance of different sets of bonded parameters, using 3 optimization cycles.

-For example, using demonstration data of [PAMAM G1](https://github.com/GMPavanLab/Swarm-CG/tree/master/PAMAM_G1_DATA):
+For example, using demonstration data of [PAMAM G1](https://github.com/GMPavanLab/Swarm-CG/tree/master/G1_DATA):

 	scg_optimize -in_dir G1_DATA/ -gmx gmx_2018.6_p